Welcome to the Supervisor's Office

 The Supervisor's statutory duties and responsibilities include serving as Chairman of the Township Board of Trustees, Secretary to the Board of Review, and as Township's Legal Agent.
 This person also moderates Board Meetings, maintains all records of the Supervisor's office, adoption of the Township Budget (working closely with our Clerk & Treasurer), appointing of various commission members (for those who’d like to serve), and overall management, direction & coordination of the Township operations and activities.

-In addition to these responsibilities, our Supervisor Mike Bremer, has many other ongoing duties to stay ahead of the many issues and concerns that affect our Township.
-These include serving on the following: Middleville Downtown Development Authority, Local Development Finance Authority, Elections Commission, Administrative Committee, Thornapple Area Parks & Recreation Commission, Personnel Committee, Duncan Lake Sewer Authority Committee, Thornapple Area Enrichment Foundation Board, the Barry County YMCA board, and Pennock/Spectrum Foundation Board.
-Supervisor Bremer is also a Member of the Middleville Rotary Club.
+In addition to these responsibilities, our Supervisor Eric Schaefer, has many other ongoing duties to stay ahead of the many issues and concerns that affect our Township.
+These include serving on the following: Middleville Downtown Development Authority, Local Development Finance Authority, Elections Commission, Administrative Committee, Thornapple Area Parks & Recreation Commission, Personnel Committee, Duncan Lake Sewer Authority Committee, Thornapple Area Enrichment Foundation Board, the Barry County YMCA Board, and Pennock/Spectrum Foundation Board.
+Supervisor Bremer is also a member of the Middleville Rotary Club.

 We welcome your comments, suggestions, and even complaints.
-If you wish to speak with our Supervisor, Mike Bremer, please call the office at 269-795-7202 during normal business hours or his cell at 269-953-6582.
+If you wish to speak with our Supervisor, Eric Schaefer, please call the office at 269-795-7202 during normal business hours or his cell at 269-953-2296.

 Highways and Roads